-I have reported for Al Jazeera English, Delayed Gratification, Feminist Times, the Guardian, the Huffington Post, the Irish Times, the LA Review of Books, Middle East Eye, the Morning Star, Open Democracy, and the Sunday Herald, among others.
+I have written for Al Jazeera English, Delayed Gratification, Feminist Times, the Guardian, the Huffington Post, the Irish Times, the LA Review of Books, Middle East Eye, The National, Open Democracy, and the Sunday Herald, among others.

 I have reported from Egypt, Gaza, Greece, India, Lebanon, Turkey, the UK, and the West Bank.

 My focus is on political and social reportage.
-I have written about atheists in Egypt, sex toys, Westerners who fight against ISIS, Russian LGBT asylum seekers in the UK, gang-related attacks on Sudanese refugees, migrants in Greece, imprisoned journalists, ecological devastation and war in Gaza, female drug addiction in Egypt, grand dreams in the desert, the widows of Vrindavan, leopard attacks in the Mumbai suburbs, Palestinian graphic novels, photography, film, and much more.
+I have written about atheists in Egypt, sex toys, Westerners who fight against ISIS, Russian LGBT asylum seekers in the UK, gang-related attacks on Sudanese refugees, imprisoned journalists, ecological devastation and war in Gaza, female drug addiction in Egypt, grand dreams in the desert, the widows of Vrindavan, leopard attacks in the Mumbai suburbs, Palestinian graphic novels, photography, film, and much more.